Supranta/Supranta.github.io/_pages/3_publications.md

 permalink: /publications/
 title: Publications
 description: Publications and preprints
-status: [In Preparation, Preprint, Published]
+status: [In Preparation, Preprints, Published]
 ---

 {% for s in page.status %}